 Selected segmented structures viewed in three-dimensional reconstruction

-Mini pig cornea 12-months after collagen-like peptide implant, showing the regenerated, transparent stroma beneath epithelium.
-Note the presence of exosomes (gold) between epithelium and keratocytes.
+This video shows a mini pig cornea 12-months after the insertion of a collagen-like peptide artificial corneal implant.
+A regenerated, transparent stroma is seen beneath the epithelium.
+Note the presence of exosomes (gold) between the epithelium (blue) and keratocytes (grey).

 Reader, Deputy Director of Postgraduate Research